alyssonvidal/E-Commerce-Clusterization/README.md

 ## Objective
 **Main:**
+* Create clusters according to the customer's RFM using some machine learning models.
+* Indicate the best customers for the loyalty plan.
+**Secundary:**
 * Create clusters according to the customer's RFM without using any machine learning models, using only statistical theory.
-* Create clusters according to the customer's RFM using some machine learning models then compare them with the previous result.
+* Compare the machine learning model with the statistical model.
-* Indicate the company's best clients for a loyalty plan.

 ## Development Stages